 • Meat: Try cubed chicken or ground beef instead of sausage.

-• Tortellini: Use a different flavor of tortellini, or use small ravioli instead.
+• Tortellini: Use a different flavor of tortellini or use small ravioli instead.

-• Vegetables: You can add other veggies to the mix such as mushrooms, zucchini, bell peppers or potatoes.
+• Vegetables: You can add other veggies to the mix such as mushrooms, zucchini, kale, bell peppers or potatoes.

 • Beans: While I typically use white cannellini beans, red kidney beans or chickpeas are also great choices.